clvrmktg/xps/content/services/freight-forwarding/index.md

 """
 image = "truck-outgate-nassau-container-port-arawak-cay.jpg"
-alt = "Nassau Container Port vessel loading"
+alt = "Outgating an LCL shipment at Nassau Container Port"

 [[faq]]
 question = "What types of freight do you handle?"